rocket-pool/docs.rocketpool.net/docs/guides/node/solo-staker-migration.md

 [Teku: via `validators-proposer-config`](https://docs.teku.consensys.net/how-to/configure/use-proposer-config-file)

+If you're using eth-docker, you can use the [`./ethd keys set-recipient`](https://eth-docker.net/Support/AddValidator#set-individual-fee-recipient) command to set individual recipients for each key you're using as described in their documentation.

 ## Step 5: Waiting for the Scrub Check

 By this time, you should have completed steps 1 and 2 (creating the vacant minipool and changing your validator's withdrawal credentials) and optionally step 3 (importing the key into the Smartnode).